 So, let me say a word to those of you in this category.
 You have come this morning with thirst in your heart.
 Your heart feels like the brown grass in my backyard.
 It hasn’t rained for a long time.
 A lot of old hopes have dried up.
 Dreams have waited and almost died.
 Dead-end streets again and again.
 Empty.
 Unfulfilled.
 Dissatisfied.
 Knowing there has to be something more to life.

 But now everything that looks good is out of reach.
 No money.
 No strength.
 No motivation.
 But at least a longing.
 A thirst.

-And the Lord says, your just the candidate I am after: "Ho everyone who thirsts and has no money—no resources, no bargaining position, no track record, no power, no prestige, no pull.
+And the Lord says, Your just the candidate I am after: Come, everyone who thirsts and has no money — no resources, no bargaining position, no track record, no power, no prestige, no pull.
 God is inviting you this morning to enjoy the banquet of salvation.